GENyO-BioInformatics/Covid19_Seasonality/README.md

 # Covid19_Seasonality
-This repository contains the functions and data to reproduce results of the article: "Examining the Impact of Population Immunity on the Relationship Between Climate Variables and SARS-CoV-2 Transmission"
+This repository contains the functions and data to reproduce results of the article: "Exploring the Interplay between Climate, Population Immunity and SARS-CoV-2 Transmission Dynamic in Mediterranean countries"

 ## Data